1794 Flowing Hair Silver Dollar

 Are Morgan dollars a good investment?

-Nothing here constitutes financial advice — investment decisions should be made with professional guidance.
-The factual case for Morgan dollars rests on several well-established foundations: they are universally recognized and liquid across the entire U.S. coin dealer network; they are composed of 90% silver providing intrinsic metal value as a floor; the certified market provides transparent price discovery; and demand from both collector and bullion-oriented buyers creates multiple buyer constituencies.
-Key-date Morgan dollars in certified grades have historically maintained and increased value across long time horizons.
-Common-date Morgans in circulated grades trade close to silver melt value and are primarily bullion-adjacent rather than numismatic investments.
+Investment decisions should be made with professional guidance — nothing here constitutes financial advice.
+The factual case for Morgan dollars rests on several well-established foundations: they are universally recognized and liquid across the entire U.S. coin dealer network; composed of 90% silver providing intrinsic metal value as a floor; the certified market provides transparent price discovery; and demand from both collector and bullion-oriented buyers creates multiple buyer constituencies.
+Key-date Morgan dollars in certified grades have historically maintained value across long time horizons.
+Common-date Morgans in circulated grades trade close to silver melt value and are primarily bullion-adjacent.

 What is the rarest early American silver dollar besides the 1804?

-The 1794 Flowing Hair dollar is the rarest early dollar in terms of numismatic importance — fewer than 150 survive, and the finest known example sold for over $10 million.
+The 1794 Flowing Hair dollar is the rarest early dollar in terms of numismatic importance — fewer than 150 survive.
 Among Seated Liberty dollars, the 1870-S is the most dramatic rarity — possibly only 12–15 are known.
-Among Trade dollars, the 1884 and 1885 proofs are the rarest regular-listed U.S. dollar issues — only 10 and 5 examples known respectively, struck clandestinely by Mint officials.
+Among Trade dollars, the 1884 and 1885 proofs are the rarest regular-listed U.S. dollar issues — only 10 and 5 examples known respectively.
 The 1895 Philadelphia Morgan dollar (880 proofs struck, no business strikes) is the most significant rarity in the Morgan series.